Vehicle Code in Missouri

 - You're a new state resident who is curious about the difference between Missouri laws and the regulations of your home state.

-Whenever you need or want to check the status of your driver's license, you can order a driving record report.
+Whenever you need or want to check the status of your Missouri driver's license, you can order a driving record report.
 This record will spell out if your driver's license is currently valid.
-Should your license have been revoked or suspended, the report will indicate that according to what’s on record at the DOR.
-This report will also show points against your license and, in some cases, information on any accidents you have had.
+Should your license have been revoked or suspended, the report will indicate that according to what the Missouri DOR have on record.
+This report will also show points against your driver's license and, in some cases, information on any accidents you have had.

 For more information on some topics related to traffic violations and the vehicle code, please visit our pages on the following topics: